AdmiralAsshat/korora_docs/backup/deja_dup/deja_dup.md

 ### Frequency

 Under the "Every" field option, you can determine how frequently the backup should run.
 Within the deja dup GUI, your options are somewhat limited:  you can select "Week" to run once a week, or "Day" to run every day.
 You are unable to choose on what day or at what time the backup will take place.
-According to Deja Dup's [documentation](https://wiki.gnome.org/Apps/DejaDup/HowItWorks), the schedule monitor will "intelligently" figure out when to run the backup based on when you are logged in and when the system was last backed up.
+According to Déjà Dup's [documentation](https://wiki.gnome.org/Apps/DejaDup/HowItWorks), the schedule monitor will "intelligently" figure out when to run the backup based on when you are logged in and when the system was last backed up.

 ### Number of Backups to Retain

-Under the "Keep" field option, you can determine how many backup versions to keep before Deja Dup will delete them in order to save space.
-Selecting the option "Forever" will instruct Deja Dup that it should keep all backup files indefinitely and never delete them.
+Under the "Keep" field option, you can determine how many backup versions to keep before Déjà Dup will delete them in order to save space.
+Selecting the option "Forever" will instruct Déjà Dup that it should keep all backup files indefinitely and never delete them.
 Setting the field to "At least six months" will instruct deja dup that it should not prune out any old backups unless they are over six months old.
 "At least a year" will extend the retention period to one year--you will not have any backups pruned unless they are over a year old.

-When either of the options other than "Forever" are set, deja dup will look at the age of the backups when it runs and figure out whether it can safely delete some old files.
+When either of the options other than "Forever" are set, Déjà Dup will look at the age of the backups when it runs and figure out whether it can safely delete some old files.
 Per the [documentation](https://wiki.gnome.org/Apps/DejaDup/HowItWorks), the pruning/deletion of old backups is not instant or automatic.
 The program will first determine whether:
 - Your system has at least two full backups *excluding* the one it wants to delete
 - It can delete the old backup as part of a complete back chain (meaning a full backup and all of its associated incremental backups)